Modules

 Plan for Error

 Plan for Error is the process of anticipating student misunderstandings and determining how you will respond to them in the moment.
-Check out the trainings below to learn more about this technique.

 Exit Tickets